 As usual, the bonus features are on the standard 2D Blu-ray disc; the somewhat disturbing difference here is that the 2D disc must be purchased separately.

 The most notable of the other bonus features (once again, no featurette on the production process of the 3D) is a fascinatingly illuminating 10-minute featurette called “Walt Disney and the Road to Oz” about Disney’s long-held but unrealized efforts to create a live-action version of the series of Oz books by Frank L. Baum before and long after MGM’s release.
-He even prepped a live-action musical version to be shot as a two-part TV production and released in theaters like his Davy Crockett film/TV miniseries, which would star the young Mousketeers from the Mickey Mouse Club (footage included here).
-But when he decided it wasn’t ready for prime-time , he went ahead with a different film shot like a TV movie for theatrical release and starring some Mousketeers called “Babes in Toyland.”
+He even prepped a live-action musical version to be shot as a two-part TV production and released in theaters like his Davy Crockett film/TV miniseries, which would star the young Mouseketeers from the Mickey Mouse Club (footage included here).
+But when he decided it wasn’t ready for prime-time , he went ahead with a different film shot like a TV movie for theatrical release and starring some Mouseketeers called “Babes in Toyland.”
 Meanwhile, the release of “West Side Story” made Disney realize he realized he needed to think bigger for live-action musicals.
 That led to the production of “Mary Poppins.”
 Before Disney could use those production techniques for his Oz movie, he died.

 The Disney studios produced “Return to Oz” in 1985 but although it featured critically praised visual effects, it was unsuccessful.